jaredescott/AIsenhower/README.md

 # AIsenhower
 Visualize your tasks from Reclaim.ai in an Eisenhower matrix

 ---
+## Description
+This Julia app displays a list of all a user's tasks from the AI planning website [Reclaim.ai](https://app.reclaim.ai), organizing them in an urgent-important matrix based on Reclaim's Priorities feature.
+Tasks with priorities 1-4 are displayed as follows:

+  > Priority 1 - Urgent, Important<br>
+  > Priority 2 - Not Urgent, but Important<br>
+  >  Priority 3 - Urgent, but Not Important<br>
+  > Priority 4 - Not Urgent, Not Important<br>

 ## Usage Notes
  - Before running the Julia script, obtain an API key from https://app.reclaim.ai/settings/developer and copy it into the `API_KEY` variable at the top of the script.
  - Run "AIsenhower.jl" to open the app.